raorupesh/EchoJournal-Mood-Booster/Mocha/README.md

 * Initialize the pre-requisite modules, including mocha, by running "npm install"
 * Run test case using the following command "runTestFile.cmd"

+Steps:
+Take the latest Pull request(Mandatory).
+1. Navigate to Mocha Directory and run npm install
+2. Run ./runTestFile.cmd in command line in New Terminal.
+3. Look for all test cases satisfied and completed successfully.

 For more details on how to configure and use mocha go to: http://mochajs.org/